jordynshew/my-git-project/README.md

 > Added to master again
 > Made changes for git pull demo
 > Made more changes for git pull/fetch demo
+> Made more changes for git pull/fetch demo